franchesoni/research_reports/reports/on_features/losses.md

 **Segment Anything**: a promptable segmentation model.
 You put a positive click, you get three masks.
 If you put clicks everywhere and postprocess the masks you can get a segmentation of the image.

+## High level overview

+Of all the losses, the offset loss isn't appropriate because it's for segmentation with full supervision.

+All the rest could be formulated with only one mask per image.
+In fact we should check that we overfit and then start adding more data until the network is forced to generalize.

+Some of them require an activation function (e.g. sigmoid) to control the output while others don't.
+Because of this variation we'll put the activation function into the loss function.

+Some of them involve some random sampling when others don't.
+A formulation I find general is to predict the residual for position and for color and maybe a couple of other vectors too.

+Therefore the losses involve images and masks and we should overfit one mask per image (or more) before increasing the number of examples.